sergio11/nethawk_analyzer/README.md

 This tool is intended **only for authorized testing environments** where explicit permission has been granted. **Unauthorized use on external systems is strictly prohibited** and may violate laws.
 I disclaim any responsibility for misuse of this tool. **Always obtain proper authorization** before conducting security assessments.

-## 🌟 **Explore My Other Open-Source Ethical Hacking Tools**

-If you're interested in more powerful tools for ethical hacking, make sure to check out my other open-source projects designed to help cybersecurity professionals and penetration testers:

-- [🦅 **NetHawk**](https://github.com/sergio11/nethawk_analyzer): A state-of-the-art **AI-powered ethical hacking tool** for **network vulnerability assessment**.
-Using advanced frameworks like **Scapy** and **Nmap**, NetHawk automates **port scanning**, **vulnerability detection**, and **report generation**, making security audits faster, smarter, and more efficient.
-Whether you're a **network administrator**, **cybersecurity expert**, or **ethical hacker**, NetHawk simplifies the assessment process and offers actionable insights to fortify your systems.
-- [💀 **Nemesys**](https://github.com/sergio11/nemesys): An advanced **exploitation** and **post-exploitation** tool built on top of the **Metasploit Framework** for automating critical data harvesting and system enumeration.
-- [🕷️ **BlackVenom**](https://github.com/sergio11/blackvenom): The ultimate **ARP** and **DNS spoofing** tool for **intercepting network traffic** and uncovering vulnerabilities with stealth and precision.
-- [🌐 **ZeroTrace**](https://github.com/sergio11/zero_trace_hacking_tool): A powerful **search engine dorking** tool designed to identify **attack vectors** and uncover **exposed sensitive information** across the web.
-- 🔐 **DecryptX**: An **advanced hash and password security assessment tool** that empowers you to analyze **password hashes**, **encrypted ZIP files**, and more.
-Ideal for evaluating the strength of encryption and identifying weaknesses in **security implementations**.
-- [ 🌑 **EclipseRecon**](https://github.com/sergio11/eclipserecon): is a stealthy web reconnaissance tool for uncovering hidden vulnerabilities, subdomains, and site structures. 🕵️‍♂️🔍 It empowers security professionals to identify critical attack surfaces with precision, ensuring proactive defense. 🚨💻
-- [ 🌐 **ZoneGuardian**](https://github.com/sergio11/zoneguardian): A powerful tool to analyze DNS configurations, detect vulnerabilities, and generate actionable security reports. 🔒🚀 Safeguard your digital assets with precision and ease!
-- 🔍 **Retrospect**: A cutting-edge **reconnaissance and security analysis tool** that retrieves and analyzes historical web snapshots, helping you uncover past vulnerabilities and misconfigurations before they can be exploited today.
-Ideal for **ethical hackers** and **digital forensics experts**.

-These tools are designed to streamline penetration testing, enhance security assessments, and provide in-depth insights into vulnerabilities.
-Explore them to level up your ethical hacking skills! 💻🔍

-## 🌟 Key Features:

-- 🔧 **Multi-Tool Scanning**: Combines the power of Scapy and Nmap to conduct in-depth network scans, ensuring a comprehensive view of network activity and vulnerabilities.

-- 🚪 **Aggressive and Comprehensive Port Scanning**: Supports TCP, UDP, and Xmas scans to detect open, closed, and filtered ports, identifying potential entry points for attackers.

-- 📊 **Result Consolidation**: Merges scan results from both tools to eliminate duplicates, providing a clear and consolidated view of your network's security status.

-- ⚡ **High Concurrency**: Efficiently scans wide ranges of ports using multiple threads, allowing for fast and scalable performance for networks of any size.

-- ⏱️ **Customizable Settings**: Configure parameters and timeouts according to your network conditions and security requirements.

-- 🤖 **AI-Powered Analysis**: Offers smarter vulnerability analysis with actionable insights, helping you take appropriate measures based on findings.

-## 🎯 Use Cases:

-- 🔓 **Penetration Testing**: Ethical hackers can quickly identify exploitable vulnerabilities in networks, strengthening defenses before malicious actors can attack.

-- 🔍 **Network Security Auditing**: IT teams can use NetHawk to audit network security, scanning for open ports, misconfigured services, and hidden vulnerabilities.

-## 🔍 Host and Port Scanning Strategy:

-NetHawk employs an efficient combination of Scapy and Nmap to perform host and port scanning, providing comprehensive and redundant coverage, ensuring maximum detection of active hosts and open ports, even in networks with firewall defenses.

-### 1. **Host Detection with Scapy**:

-- **ICMP Ping**: First, NetHawk uses ICMP packets (ping) sent to each host within the target network range to check their availability.
-If a host responds, it is considered "active."

-- **TCP SYN and ACK Scanning**: For hosts that do not respond to the ping, NetHawk performs a TCP SYN scan, sending SYN packets to the most common ports (80, 443, 22, etc.) to identify responses indicating open ports.
-If no response is received for the SYN, an ACK scan is attempted to determine if the host is responding to TCP packets.

-- **Fallback to Socket Scan**: If the previous scans fail (possibly due to firewalls blocking ICMP or SYN packets), a direct connection attempt is made using sockets on the same ports, looking for any response that may indicate an open port.

-### 2. **Port Scanning with Scapy and Nmap**:

-- **Scapy**: For hosts identified as active, NetHawk uses Scapy to perform deep port scans.
-Various scan types are supported, including:
-  - **TCP SYN**: Sending SYN packets to discover open ports.
-  - **UDP Scan**: Using UDP packets to detect open or filtered ports.
-  - **Xmas Scan**: Scanning with malformed TCP packets to test for anomalous responses that may indicate filtered or closed ports.

-- **Nmap**: NetHawk complements Scapy's results with an Nmap scan, providing additional detection capabilities such as identifying service versions and checking less common ports.
-Nmap is run by default to scan the most commonly used ports or can be configured for custom scans based on specific security requirements.

-- The results from Nmap are consolidated with those from Scapy, eliminating duplicates to offer a clear and detailed final report.

-### 3. **Aggregation and Analysis of Results**:

-NetHawk combines the results from both scans (Scapy and Nmap) to generate a complete list of active hosts and open ports.
-By merging results from different approaches, duplication is eliminated, providing a unique view of potential network vulnerabilities.
-With this combination of techniques, NetHawk ensures complete coverage, detecting hosts and open ports that may be hidden from more conventional scanning methods.

-## 🌐 Using the NetHawk API

-NetHawk provides a powerful and simplified API for conducting security analyses and network scans.
-This API abstracts the complexity of using tools like Scapy and Nmap, allowing users to interact with various scanning and vulnerability analysis functions efficiently.
-Below is a guide to its main methods and functionalities:

-#### 1. 🚀 **Initialization (`__init__`)**

-The main object of the API is the `NetHawkAnalyzer` class.
-To get started, you need to provide a network range (`network_range`) and other optional parameters like timeout (`timeout`) and an AI API key if necessary.

-- **`network_range`**: The range of IP addresses to scan (e.g., `192.168.1.0/24`).
-- **`timeout`**: Timeout in seconds.
-- **`groq_api_key`** and **`model_id`**: Optional keys for integration with AI services.

-#### 2. 🔍 **Host Scanning (`scan_hosts`)**

-This method detects active devices on the network, supporting the following scanning methods:

-- **`arp`**: Fast, based on ARP, but limited to local networks.
-- **`scapy`**: More advanced scanning that can detect hosts through firewalls.

-The result is a list of active hosts ready for the next step.

-#### 3. 🚪 **Port Scanning (`scan_ports` and `scan_all_ports`)**

-NetHawk scans ports using various techniques to detect open ports:

-- **TCP SYN**: Detects open TCP ports.
-- **UDP Scan**: Scans for open or filtered UDP ports.
-- **Xmas Scan**: Uses malformed packets to identify filtered ports.

-The **`scan_all_ports`** method runs all scan types simultaneously to provide a comprehensive view of open ports on each host.

-#### 4. 🛠️ **Service Detection (`scan_services`)**

-NetHawk allows the identification of services running on open ports and retrieves banner information:

-- **`scan_services`**: Scans a list of hosts to detect services and versions, which is crucial for identifying potential vulnerabilities.

-#### 5. 📁 **SMB Share Scanning (`scan_smb_shares`)**

-You can also scan hosts for public SMB shares:

-- **`scan_smb_shares`**: Detects shared resources via SMB, helping identify unauthorized access points in the network.

-#### 6. 📝 **Full Network Scan (`run_full_scan`)**

-For a comprehensive analysis, use the **`run_full_scan`** method, which combines all scanning functionalities into a single operation:

-- This method performs host discovery, port scanning, service detection, and SMB share enumeration.
-- Results can be output in both PDF and JSON formats for detailed reporting and analysis.
+## 🌟 **Explore My Other Educational Ethical Hacking Projects**

+As part of my journey through cybersecurity and ethical hacking, I've developed a collection of open-source tools to put into practice the concepts I've learned.
+These projects are intended for **educational purposes**, helping both myself and others gain hands-on experience in areas like network analysis, vulnerability detection, and penetration testing.

+Here are some of the tools I've built:

+- [🦅 **NetHawk**](https://github.com/sergio11/nethawk_analyzer): An **AI-powered educational tool** for performing **network vulnerability assessments**.
+Leveraging frameworks like **Scapy** and **Nmap**, it automates **port scanning**, **vulnerability detection**, and **report generation**, helping learners understand how security audits work in practice.
+- [💀 **Nemesys**](https://github.com/sergio11/nemesys): A tool built on the **Metasploit Framework**, focused on practicing **exploitation** and **post-exploitation techniques**, including system enumeration and data harvesting.
+- [🕷️ **BlackVenom**](https://github.com/sergio11/blackvenom): A tool for learning about **ARP** and **DNS spoofing** and how they can be used to intercept and analyze network traffic in a controlled, ethical environment.
+- [🌐 **ZeroTrace**](https://github.com/sergio11/zero_trace_hacking_tool): A project focused on **search engine dorking**, helping identify publicly exposed data and understand how sensitive information can be indexed and discovered online.
+- 🔐 **DecryptX**: A learning tool for **hash analysis** and **password strength evaluation**, allowing users to explore real-world scenarios involving password security and encryption.
+- [🌑 **EclipseRecon**](https://github.com/sergio11/eclipserecon): A web reconnaissance tool for discovering hidden paths, subdomains, and possible vulnerabilities.
+Ideal for practicing the **recon phase** of ethical hacking.
+- [🌐 **ZoneGuardian**](https://github.com/sergio11/zoneguardian): A DNS analysis tool that helps detect misconfigurations and vulnerabilities in domain setups — a key skill in understanding infrastructure security.
+- 🔍 **Retrospect**: Focused on digital forensics and security research, this tool allows users to analyze historical web data to find **past misconfigurations or exposed data**.

+Each of these projects was created to reinforce learning through real practice.
+Feel free to explore them, adapt them, and use them to grow your skills in ethical hacking and cybersecurity. 💻🔍

+## 🌟 Key Features of NetHawk:

+- 🔧 **Multi-Tool Scanning**: Combines the capabilities of Scapy and Nmap to offer thorough network scans, giving users a broad view of potential vulnerabilities.
+- 🚪 **Advanced Port Scanning**: Supports TCP, UDP, and Xmas scans to detect open, closed, and filtered ports — ideal for learning how attackers discover network entry points.
+- 📊 **Result Consolidation**: Merges results from different tools into a single report, teaching good practices in data organization and analysis.
+- ⚡ **High Concurrency**: Demonstrates how to optimize scans for performance using threading and parallel execution — useful for real-world scalability.
+- ⏱️ **Customizable Parameters**: Allows users to tweak settings like timeouts and port ranges, encouraging experimentation and deeper understanding of scanning behavior.
+- 🤖 **AI-Powered Analysis**: Offers a practical introduction to applying AI logic for automated decision-making in cybersecurity tools.

+## 🎯 Educational Use Cases:

+- 🔓 **Penetration Testing Practice**: Helps ethical hacking learners simulate attacks in safe environments and recognize potential weaknesses before they’re exploited.
+- 🔍 **Network Security Audits**: Supports IT students and professionals in conducting internal scans to identify misconfigurations and learn how to interpret scan data effectively.

+## 🔍 Host and Port Scanning Strategy (How It Works):

+NetHawk implements a layered scanning approach to teach how different scanning techniques complement each other for comprehensive vulnerability detection.

+### 1. **Host Discovery Using Scapy**:
+- **ICMP Ping**: Sends echo requests to identify live hosts.
+- **TCP SYN and ACK Scans**: Used when ICMP is blocked, to detect hosts through common service ports.
+- **Fallback to Socket Scans**: Direct connection attempts are made when both ICMP and TCP probes are inconclusive — simulating real-world firewall evasion tactics.

+### 2. **Port Scanning Using Scapy and Nmap**:
+- **Scapy**: Performs detailed scans using:
+  - **TCP SYN** (Stealth scan)
+  - **UDP Scan** (For stateless services)
+  - **Xmas Scan** (For analyzing unusual TCP flags responses)
+- **Nmap**: Adds service detection, OS guessing, and extended port coverage.

+Results are then **merged**, avoiding duplicates and giving a clearer view of open services and attack surfaces.

+### 3. **Results Aggregation and Analysis**:
+- By combining Scapy and Nmap outputs, NetHawk produces an educational, high-fidelity vulnerability map — allowing learners to understand how attackers and defenders might see a network differently.

+## 🌐 Learning with the NetHawk API

+As part of the educational design of NetHawk, the tool includes a simplified yet powerful **Python API** to practice concepts such as **network scanning**, **service enumeration**, and **automation in cybersecurity**.

+This API abstracts many complexities of lower-level tools like Scapy and Nmap, providing a great opportunity to understand how these tools can be integrated and automated for ethical hacking purposes.

+### 1. 🚀 **Initialization (`__init__`)**

+The core component is the `NetHawkAnalyzer` class.
+When initializing it, you provide basic configuration parameters such as:

+- `**network_range**`: The target IP range (e.g., `192.168.1.0/24`) — a key part of any scan.
+- `**timeout**`: Scan timeout (in seconds), helping manage performance.
+- `**groq_api_key**` and `**model_id**` (optional): For integrating with AI models, great for experimenting with automated decision-making.

+> 🧠 **Learning Tip:** Initializing scanning tools with flexible parameters is key to adapting them for different environments.

+### 2. 🔍 **Host Scanning (`scan_hosts`)**

+This method detects live devices on the network.
+It introduces two scanning strategies:

+- `**arp**`: Uses ARP packets — ideal for local networks and very fast.
+- `**scapy**`: Performs more robust host discovery, useful for filtered or protected networks.

+> 💡 Great for learning how attackers map networks and how to detect hosts even when firewalls are present.

+### 3. 🚪 **Port Scanning (`scan_ports` and `scan_all_ports`)**

+Understanding how to scan for open ports is fundamental in network security.
+These methods allow exploration of:

+- **TCP SYN Scan**: Classic "stealth" technique used in many real-world assessments.
+- **UDP Scan**: Useful for stateless services that don't use TCP.
+- **Xmas Scan**: Sends unusual TCP flag combinations — great for exploring how firewalls react.

+`scan_all_ports` runs all techniques at once, providing a complete picture of the host’s exposed services.

+> 🔍 **Hands-on Learning:** Try each scan type separately to compare how different firewalls and configurations respond!

+### 4. 🛠️ **Service Detection (`scan_services`)**

+Once open ports are discovered, this method attempts to identify the services running behind them and gather **banner information**.

+> 📚 This is essential for learning **vulnerability assessment**, as knowing the version of a service can help identify known security flaws.

+### 5. 📁 **SMB Share Scanning (`scan_smb_shares`)**

+Use this method to find **publicly accessible SMB shares**, which can represent serious misconfigurations in real environments.

+> 🧪 **Experiment Tip:** Test this in a virtual lab to understand how file sharing services can be exposed without proper restrictions.

+### 6. 📝 **Full Network Scan (`run_full_scan`)**

+This method puts it all together — a one-stop scan that:

+- Detects hosts
+- Scans ports
+- Identifies services
+- Finds SMB shares

+The results can be exported to **PDF** and **JSON**, which is excellent for **report writing practice** — a vital skill for ethical hackers and security analysts.

 ### ⚠️ **Error Handling**

-The API raises specific errors for known issues, such as:

-- **`ValueError`**: Raised for unknown scanning methods.
-- Proper error handling ensures users are informed of any issues during the scanning process.
+NetHawk includes error management to simulate real-world challenges:

+- Raises `ValueError` for invalid scan types or misconfigurations.
+- Guides the user with meaningful feedback.

+> 🛠️ **Why this matters:** Learning to write and handle clear error messages is essential for building tools that others can use effectively.

 ## 🖼️ Tool Screenshots

-In this section, we showcase various screenshots of **NetHawk** in action.
-These visuals illustrate the user interface, scanning processes, and results generated by our AI-powered ethical hacking and network vulnerability assessment tool.
-Each screenshot highlights the key features and functionalities, providing an insight into how **NetHawk** simplifies the auditing of network security.

-Explore the following images to see how **NetHawk** works and the valuable information it can uncover for cybersecurity professionals, network administrators, and ethical hackers alike!
+To help visualize how NetHawk works in practice, this section includes real screenshots of the tool in action.

+These images show:

+- The scanning process
+- Results from network analysis
+- How findings are organized and presented

+This makes it easier to understand the **workflow of a network assessment** and how data is interpreted.

+> 🧭 **Explore and Analyze:** Use the screenshots to get familiar with the kinds of outputs NetHawk generates, and reflect on how they can be used to make informed security decisions.

 <p align="center">